 It is important to note this is not everyone but there is a lot that do find the seat an issue.
 In some cases the problem foes away as they get used to the bike

 There are some things you can try to improve the comfort if you find you can’t get used to it – sometimes it just needs time for the seat and/or sit bones to be broken in – foam padding, pillow case or folded towel.
 For more secure options that stay put while you ride you can try padded bike shorts or a XL gel seat cover.

 Finally there is replacing the seat.
 However, this is not easy.

 The seat attaches to the seat post using 3 bolts making it difficult but not impossible to replace.
-To do this you need an exercise seat/ bike seat adapter (they are available on Amazon for $29).
+To do this you need an exercise seat/ bike seat adapter.
 You can then fit any bike seat you want to the bike.